fermga/TNFR-LFS/docs/telemetry.md

 Both async clients expose the same ``statistics`` fields as their synchronous peers and use the shared circular reordering buffer to provide identical packet accounting.
 Call :meth:`drain_ready` in either mode to fetch packets that are already sequenced without waiting on additional datagrams.
+The decoded packets come from reusable pools—return them via :meth:`release` once processed or call ``from_bytes(..., freeze=True)`` when you need immutable snapshots for archival workflows.

 ## Metric inputs